Fazilat-Jahan/Stock-Market/README.md

 Welcome to the Rise Stock Market Investment.
 This is a simple command-line interface (CLI) application built using Node.js and TypeScript that simulating stock market investments.
 The program allows users to choose a stock market and invest money, with the possibility of gaining or losing a random percentage of their investment.

+To use My Rise Stock Market Investment App from the command line, simply run: npx rise-stock-market-investment-app

 ## Features

 1. **Minimum Investment:** The minimum investment amount is set at 50000 units of currency.